 ARTICLE XIII: Amendments to By-Laws.
 These Bylaws may be altered, amended or repealed and new Bylaws may be adopted by a majority of the members present at any regular meeting or at any special meeting, provided that at least fifteen days written notice is given of the intention to alter, amend or repeal or to adopt new Bylaws at such meeting.

 Eight-channel color video installation with sound

 Installation view at Tate Liverpool, Liverpool, England, 2014

-Courtesy of the Gretchen Bender Estate and OSMOS, New York.
+Courtesy of the Gretchen Bender Estate, OSMOS, and Metro Pictures, New York.
 Photo: Jason Mandella.

 Notepad Drawings, 1995